AlexZKR/rsschool-cv/cv.md

 * **E-mail**: zakrevskyalex1323@gmail.com
 *******
 ## About myself:
 My name is Alex and I just love computer stuff, it has been with me throught my life, and recently I found out that I love to code!
 Algorithms writing/optimization, problem solving, coming up with the most efficient way of perfoming a task and constant learning - this is what I am all about right now.
 By the way, I have a 5 year experience of video montage/photo editing and coding is a new page, not to say a book, in my career.
 I try to learn as much as I can and from as many different sources as there are available.
-My main task for now is to choose my future specification in IT, so I`m looking forward to learn front-end in RS School course!
+My main task for now is to choose my future specification in IT, so I`m looking forward to learn front-end in RS School!

 ## Code Example (Function of deleting a tree node in Bin Search Tree(C++)):